fronchetti/two-armed-robots/README.md

 # two-armed-robots
- A block-based language for two-armed robots.
+ Paper (Draft): A block-based language for two-armed robots.